 Traffic Management Center staff monitor the individual traffic signals via computers and video cameras, analyze major traffic arterial routes, troubleshoot system problems, conduct signal warrant analysis, and develop and modify signal timing plans.
-You can follow us on twitter as we report on traffic delays on major arterial Monday thru Fridays 6:30 am to 2:30 pm.
+You can on follow us on twitter as we report on traffic delays on major arterial Monday thru Fridays 6:30 am to 2:30 pm.

 265 Operations Center Drive

 Traffic Management Center (TMC) personnel on the morning of February 22, 2017 were monitoring traffic around the Cape Fear Memorial Bridge area due to an overturned tractor trailer truck on the Front Street on ramp.
 The Front Street on ramp was closed for approximately 4 hours.
 During the closure, traffic from Carolina Beach Road and Burnett Boulevard, including trucks from the port, were re-routed onto South Third Street to the bridge.
 Traffic signals in the area were re-timed to help alleviate the increased traffic demand on South Third Street.